vicinityh2020/vicinity-adapter-barter/README.md

   * payment_address - get payment address for new transaction.
 Funds received on the payment address are forwarded to your wallet.
 Payment address is displayed to entity paying for a service.
   * private_key - get private key for backup
   * send_payment - send funds from your wallet to specified address in case you need to perform automatic payments to an entity
-  * ticker - get info on the current value of BITCOIN n USD.
+  * ticker - get info on the current value of BITCOIN in USD.
 Useful for calculating the amount of BITCOIN you need to receive for your service.
 * Events
   * dash_payments - you should subscribe to this event to receive notifications each time someone sends you funds to unique payment address.